mictaege/spoon-gradle-plugin/README.md

 ## Further settings

 Within the _spoon_ section you can also set the following flags
-- _buildOnlyOutdatedFiles_: Set Spoon to build only the source files that have been modified since the latest source code generation, for performance purpose. (default: true)
 - _compliance_: Java source code compliance level (1,2,3,4,5, 6, 7 or 8). (default: 8)
 - _exclude_: Exclude Java source sets from spoon processing. (default: none)
 - _fileFilter_: A filter closure to specify which source files should be spooned. (default: all source files)